zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ![demo](media/Vidéo7_kilobot_brosse_a_dents_asservissement_2(1).gif)

-For the full experimental demonstration video, click the following link: https://youtu.be/xx

-These results show that both **morphology design** and **embedded sensing** play an important role in the behavior of miniature robots.
+These results demonstrate that both **robot morphology design** and **embedded sensing with feedback control** play a critical role in the behavior and performance of miniature robots.

 ---